Gerardo Andriulli, M.D.

 Kineret Kandelker, M.A.

-Kineret earned a B.A. in psychology from the University of Connecticut and a M.A. in psychology from the Massachusetts School of Professional Psychology, where she is in her 3rd year working toward a doctorate in clinical psychology.
+Kineret earned a B.A. in psychology from the University of Connecticut (CT) and a M.A. in psychology from the Massachusetts School of Professional Psychology (MA), where she is in her 4th year working toward a doctorate in clinical psychology.
 Kineret has worked in psychiatric hospital and community mental health settings.
-Her professional interests include attachment and emotional regulation, eating disorders, and trauma.
-Kineret's also enjoys meditation, reading, and spending time with her husband, child, and friends.
+Her professional interests include anxiety, emotion regulation, eating disorders, trauma, cultural adjustment, and relationship issues.
+Kineret's also enjoys meditation, reading, and spending time with her family and friends.

 Jim Woodruff, Ph.D.

 Jim is the Co-Director of the internship training program and a licensed psychologist in RI.
-He received a B.A. in sociology from the University of Vermont, an M.A. in clinical psychology from Central Michigan University and a Ph.D. in counseling psychology from the University of North Texas.
+He received a B.A. in sociology from the University of Vermont (VT), an M.A. in clinical psychology from Central Michigan University (MI) and a Ph.D. in counseling psychology from the University of North Texas (TX).
 Prior to coming to Roger Williams in 1986, he worked at several mental health clinics and at a V.A. medical center where he primarily treated Vietnam veterans suffering from PTSD.
 Dr. Woodruff's professional interests include the process of change, relationship issues, men's issues, training, and supervision.
 Jim also enjoys golfing, fishing, friends, and humor.

 Romelyn Woodruff, P.M.H.C.N.S.-B.C.